Who/What is The Wire?

 Yes.
 Every small bit counts.
 When you commit to support us with Rs 200 every month or even Rs 10 for an article, we see someone who is making our democracy stronger.
 This gives us confidence to continue doing our work.

 We would love to give you something in exchange for your support, however, the income tax rules prevent us from doing so.
 If we offer you anything in exchange for your support, then the amount collected will be regarded as commercial revenue and not a donation.
+If you remember we had mentioned that The Wire is a non-profit under Indian laws.
+This means that The Wire's commercial income must remain under 20% of its total income.

 What are some of the big donations that The Wire has received?